 PAN Assistant, 2022–2025

 We drew on virtual reality and augmented reality for the project with the aim of making patients more independent and boosting participation.
 This represents a new approach to treatment that enhances and builds on common practices.
-The resulting digital training app will gain a high level of acceptance among patients as they are closely involved throughout the development process.
+The resulting digital training app gained a high level of acceptance among patients as they were closely involved throughout the development process.

 The PAN Assistant project sees ART+COM deepen its expertise in software design for users with specific needs.
-Knowledge gained in previous medical research projects, such as bewARe and TheraTex, bolsters our work as do our user-centred and iterative design methods.
+The experience gained in previous medical research projects, such as bewARe and TheraTex, was crucial to our work on PAN Assistant, as was our user-centred and iterative design approach.
 The basic principles of this future technology could also be adopted in other areas of neurorehabilitation and flow into upcoming ART+COM projects.

-PAN Assistant is funded by the German Federal Ministry of Education and Research.
+PAN Assistant was funded by the German Federal Ministry of Education and Research.